dcrebbin/ai-audiobooks/README.md

 # ElevenLabs Podcaster

-_Turn text into audio chunks and merge them into a podcast file for on the go listening!_
+_Turn your text data into a full length podcast or audiobook with ElevenLabs!_

 ## Example